yamizi/Adversarial-Embedding/README.md

 if your machine does not support gpu, replace *tensorflow-gpu* in the requirements file by the CPU version.

+### Deep Learning Models installation

+The current repository contains the code to build the ResNet and KerasNet classification model.
-Not however that the experiments that have been run on 100 pre-sampled models require to sample and generate these models using [FeatureNet](https://github.com/yamizi/FeatureNet)
+The experiments that have been run on 100 pre-sampled models require however to sample and generate these models using [FeatureNet](https://github.com/yamizi/FeatureNet)

-FeatureNet is a tool that allows to generate a DNN neural networks under the constraint of diversity.
+FeatureNet is a tool that allows to generate a large number of DNN neural networks under the constraint of diversity.
+This ensures that our experiments cover a large span of architectures and models.